Frequently Asked Questions

-Exception for USC students in 2018 – If you are a USC student, your spring classes will resume prior to the NYC and DC events.
-For this reason, you are eligible to apply to postings for the NYC and DC events, and we will be notifying employers that they should reach out to you to schedule alternate interview arrangements.
+Exception for USC students in 2018 – If you are a USC student, your spring classes will resume prior to the NYC event.
+For this reason, you are eligible to apply to postings for the NYC event, and we will be notifying employers that they should reach out to you to schedule alternate interview arrangements.

 After I applied for a job on the CIC system, my browser took me to the employer’s website to apply online as well.
 Does this have to be done by the CIC deadline too?